 Note: The user must supply their own headphones or earbuds with a 3.5mm jack to listen to the DVD.

 One card Printers / Scanners / Photocopiers are located on the second floor and the equipment is capable of producing in either colour or black & white.
 Your student photo ID card serves as your access card.
 Visit the "One Card" machine in the Learning Commons to add money to your card, or go to https://laurentian.ca/onecard to add funds electronically.
 With a card, the cost per page is 10 cents for black & white printing or photocopying, or 25 cents in colour.
 There is no charge to scan and when you scan you can save your output on Google Drive or email it to yourself.

 An in-house phone which reaches university numbers is available near the book bin on the first floor.

-Undergraduates may borrow up to 30 circulating books for 3 weeks.
+Undergraduates, graduates, staff and faculty of Laurentian may borrow up to 500 circulating books for 120 days.